Winter/Spring 2026

 Climber Prerequisites

-• Session One: Climbers should be able to top-rope belay and climb 5.8 indoors without falling or taking.
+Required pre-requisites: Climbers should be able to tie a figure-8 follow through, top-rope belay, perform partner belay checks, and climb 5.8 indoors without falling or taking.

 What’s Not Included?